Monzo Review: Should you make the switch?

 Monzo vs Revolut

 Revolut offers free card transactions in 120 countries, fee-free transfers at the interbank rate in over 30 currencies and free ATM withdrawals up to £200 a month followed by a 2% fee, which is slightly cheaper than Monzo.
-You can also buy Bitcoin, Litecoin and Ethereum cryptocurrencies through the Revolut app.
-Its Lifestyle feature offers a range of tools including the recently launched eSIM global service.
-It has a basic free package as well as £3.99, £7.99, £14.99 or £45 monthly packages offering extras such as higher withdrawal limits, overseas medical insurance and concierge services.
+You can buy a wide range of cryptocurrencies including Bitcoin, Litecoin and Ethereum through the Revolut app.
+It has a basic free package as well as £3.99, £7.99, £14.99 or £55 monthly packages offering extras such as higher withdrawal limits, overseas medical insurance and an eSim global data plan.
+There is also the option to purchase a Revolut eSim with a range of data plans.

 More information on Revolut can be found in our Revolut review.